 This policy document outlines Fylde Borough Council's policy in relation to the provision of information, advice and enabling activities to assist home owners and tenants requiring adaptations, energy efficiency measures and other support relating to their home.
-This policy is intended to replace elements of the existing housing policy relating to grant assistance introduced in 2009 and amended in 2012.
+This policy is intended to replace and update elements of the existing housing policy relating to grant assistance from 2017.

-The policy will become effective from the 1st July 2017 following approval at the Environment, Health and Housing Committee on the 20th June 2017.
+The policy will become effective from the 1st July 2018 following approval at the Environment, Health and Housing Committee on the 5th June 2018.